Click Here to WhatsApp Us for Business Inquiries.

 No. MOICT requires commercial addresses in approved commercial areas for business registration.
 Residential addresses are not accepted for CR applications.
 A virtual office provides a Municipality-registered commercial address that meets all legal compliance requirements.

 Your address becomes invalid for MOICT purposes.
 The business centre removes your nameplate.
 You must renew the agreement or register a new address before your CR renewal date.
 Expired addresses block CR renewals and create compliance risks.
+See our pricing page to compare renewal options.

 Virtual offices are accepted for most business activities.
 CBB-regulated financial services (banking, insurance, investment management) have specific facility requirements set by the Central Bank of Bahrain, which apply regardless of whether you use a virtual or physical office.